 Many couples start marriage counselling in a moment of crisis but couple therapy can also be a reflective, exploratory and enriching space.
-Never as before, relational fluency and communication skills are needed for building up and enjoying a fulfilling marriage.
+Never before, have relational fluency and communication skills been needed for building up and enjoying a fulfilling marriage.

-Couples seek marriage counselling and couples therapy for a number of different reasons: ongoing and unresolved conflict, financial struggles, infidelity or lack of sexual desire are amongst the most common issues faced by couples.
+Couples seek marriage counselling and couples therapy for several different reasons: ongoing and unresolved conflict, financial struggles, infidelity or lack of sexual desire are among the most common issues faced by couples.
 Relationship problems cause stress, anxiety and hurt.